eote/notes/virtualization/disk images/Add a raw disk to a virtualbox virtual machine.md

 >
 >     ### \* Troubleshooting under Linux
 >
->     The permission problem accessing the disk under linux ¨C NO WRITE permissions here:
+>     The permission problem accessing the disk under linux æ¯ NO WRITE permissions here:
 >
 >     1
 >